Three things I know: taking over the family business

-by Michael R. Wade, Amit M. Joshi Published 4 February 2022 in Brain circuits • 2 min read
+by Michael R. Wade, Amit M. Joshi Published February 4, 2022 in Brain Circuits • 2 min read

 Every company should be striving towards strategic agility, which we define as the ability to improve performance during disruptions.
 This is the critical factor in companies that not just survive but thrive during hard times.
 We have identified six key principles that contribute to strategic ability.
 Test where you stand on it with the following questions: